brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca_rebuilder/_main.knit.md

 	\item Apply the ABC harvest rate with time-varying sigma ($\sigma$ = 1.0 as the basis for the time-varying sigmas) and $P^*$ = 0.45.
 \end{enumerate}

-The sum of ACL contributions for quillback rockfish from the southern management area and the percent allocated to California from the north management area (28.7$\%$) as provided by the GMT (*THIS TEXT IS A LITTLE ODD.
-CONSIDER REWORDING.
-ALSO CONFIRM PERCENTAGE*) were larger than the catch resulting from applying an SPR of 0.5.
+The estimated removal in 2025 from applying an SPR of 0.5 was smaller than the 2024 ACL contributions (1.93 mt) for quillback rockfish in California waters.
 This implies that an SPR rate of below 0.5 would be needed to achieve the current ACL contributions, so results from this strategy (strategy 2 above) are not provided in this report.
-Similarly, the SPR rate that led to a 50$\%$ probability of recovery by $\text{T}_\text{MAX}$ was less than 0.5 so results from the $\text{T}_\text{MAX}$ strategy (strategy 5b above) are not presented in this report.
+The SPR harvest rate to achieve a 50$\%$ probability of recovery by $\text{T}_\text{MAX}$ from the current cycle was 0.5039, essentially equal to that of the SPR = 0.5 strategy.
+Consequently, results fom the $\text{T}_\text{MAX}$ strategy (strategy 5a above) are not presented in this report.

-No current rebuilding plan exists for quillback rockfish in California waters so the alternatives related to the results of a previous rebuilding plan as specified in the rebuilding TOR could not be done.
+No current rebuilding plan exists for quillback rockfish in California waters so the alternatives related to the results of a previous rebuilding plan as specified in Section 2.5 of the rebuilding TOR could not be done.
 These include:

 \begin{itemize}
- \item Apply the spawning potential ratio or relevant harvest control run in the current rebuilding plan.
+ \item Apply the spawning potential ratio or relevant harvest control run in the current rebuilding plan (strategy 3 in TOR).
- \item Apply the harvest rate that is estimated to lead to a 50$\%$ probability of recovery by the current $\text{T}_\text{TARGET}$.
+ \item Apply the harvest rate that is estimated to lead to a 50$\%$ probability of recovery by the current $\text{T}_\text{TARGET}$ (strategy 4 in TOR).
- \item Apply the harvest rate that is estimated to lead to a 50$\%$ probability of recovery by the $\text{T}_\text{MAX}$ from the previous cycle.
+ \item Apply the harvest rate that is estimated to lead to a 50$\%$ probability of recovery by the $\text{T}_\text{MAX}$ from the previous cycle (strategy 6 in TOR).
 \end{itemize}

 All of the above rebuilding strategies were conducted assuming removals of 15.58 mt in 2021, 18.11 mt in 2022, 11.12 mt in 2023, and 10.62 mt in 2024, as recommended by the GMT.